-Each robot is equipped with one fitPc2 [2] as the main computational unit, that has is a full featured PC single board computer, tiny and power saving.
-This CPU is an Intel Atom Z530 CPU running at 1.6 GHz.
+Each robot is now equipped with Pc Pro Intense-PC PRO single board computer [2] as the main computational unit, that has is a full featured PC single board computer, tiny and power saving.
+This CPU is an with Intel Core i7-3517EU @ 1.7 GHz, 6GB DDR3-1600, 30 GB SSD, and using Linux Mint as OS.
 Mother board has several interesting features which make it ideal as a brain for humanoid robots.
 These include low weight and power consumption, direct connection by USB 2.0 for all de sensors, camera and controllers.
 The board also supports Wireless LAN 802.11b/g/n WiFi which is used for communication with the referee box, and actually is in development the communication between the robots.

 The UM6 Ultra-Miniature Orientation Sensor [3] combines sensor measurements from rate gyros, accelerometers, and magnetic sensors to measure orientation at 1000 Hz.
 Angle estimates are available as Euler Angle or Quaternion outputs, and it has direct connection to the main controller (fitPc2) by USB 2.0.
 This sensor is very useful to determinate the position of the robots inside the field but is used in parallel with the vision system to have redundant information.
 The Dynamixel servomotors controller is the CM700 [4] because this device can have serial communication in five different lines simultaneously, one for each extremity.
 This controller is also connected to the main controller by USB 2.0 with the communication module LN101, both controllers from Robotis [5].
 A Logitech Webcam C300 [6] is mounted in the head with a pan-and-tilt structure to aquire image data from the outer world.
 Each robot has a package of batteries that provide power to have 20 minutes of autonomy at full charge.
-The robot has two packages of rechargeable LiPo batteries [7] of 18.5 volts at 25C 750mAh, one in each foot.
+The robot has two packages of rechargeable LiPo batteries [7] of 18.5 volts at 25C 750mAh. one in each foot.